Tire Blowout Attorneys

 Overloading the Vehicle

 Tires are designed to carry a maximum amount of weight, and then only when properly maintained.
 Overloading a vehicle can put too much pressure on the tires and cause them to overheat, increasing the likelihood of a blowout.
 Although many drivers aren’t aware of it, every vehicle has a Gross Vehicular Weight Rating, which specifies the total safe operating weight of the vehicle, combined with passengers and cargo.
-Tire blowout is just one of the dangers associated with overloading a vehicle: you may also be at risk for brake failure, suspension failure, and other problems.
+A tire blowout is just one of the dangers associated with overloading a vehicle: you may also be at risk for brake failure, suspension failure, and other problems.

 Potholes and Road Debris

-Potholes, curbs, road debris and other materials that cause physical damage to a tire may cause a blowout in two different ways.
+Potholes, curbs, road debris, and other materials that cause physical damage to a tire may cause a blowout in two different ways.
 First, the blowout may occur immediately when the tire strikes the hard edge of a pothole or an object in the roadway, much like a balloon popping.
 The second type of pothole-related blowout is less predictable.
 Sometimes, hitting a pothole or running over an object in the road will damage and weaken a tire, but it won’t blow out immediately.
 Instead, the tire may later fail unexpectedly, when the car is traveling at a high rate of speed and the tire heats up.

 If you’ve hit a pothole, curb, or another object, it is important to inspect your tire or have it professional inspected to ensure that it remains in good working order.
 Don’t assume that because the tire survives the bump, there is no damage and it is safe to continue to use.